Total stability and Auslander-Reiten theory for Dynkin quivers: Proof of main theorem in type D

-Let $Q$ be a type $\mathbb{D}$ Dynkin quiver and $\mu\colon \rep^*(Q)\to \RR$ a stability function on $Q$ which is positive on all border sequences.
+We begin in type $\mathbb{D}$ because it contains all of the essential techniques we need; then proofs in types $\mathbb{A}$ and $\mathbb{E}$ will follow easy but careful modifications.
+Let $Q$ be a type $\mathbb{D}$ quiver and $\mu\colon \rep^*(Q)\to \RR$ a stability function on $Q$ which is positive on all border sequences.
 We label the vertices of a type $\mathbb{D}$ quiver $1, 2, \dotsc, n$ so that 1 and 2 are at the ends of the short branches, 3 is the branch point, and $4, \dotsc, n$ count outward from the branch point (see the top of Figure \ref{fig:typeDAR} for an example).
 Then an example of an Auslander-Reiten quiver of type $\mathbb{D}_8$ is shown at the bottom of Figure \ref{fig:typeDAR}.

-To prove that $\mu$ is totally positive, we go through various regions of $\AR(Q)$ in a carefully chosen order to show that our assumption implies each arrow is positive.
+To prove that $\mu$ is totally stable, we go through various regions of $\AR(Q)$ in a carefully chosen order to show that our assumption implies each arrow is positive.
+The key region is in the following definition.

+\begin{definition} A vertex $x$ of AR($Q$) is in the \emph{pyramid region} if there exist paths in AR($Q$) from $P_n$ to $x$ and from $x$ to $I_n$.
+An arrow is in the pyramid region if both its source and target are in the pyramid.
+A vertex $x$ is in the \emph{left wall of the pyramid} if there is a unique path from $P_n$ to $x$ in $\AR(Q)$.
+An arrow $a$ is in the \emph{left wall of the pyramid} if its source and target are.
+We define vertices and arrows in the \emph{right wall of the pyramid} similarly. \end{definition}

+The pyramid region for our running example is illustrated with blue, squiggly arrows and starred vertices in Figure \ref{fig:typeDpyramid2}.
+Vertices in the pyramid region (besides $P_8$ and $I_8$) are labeled with $\star$ here, and arrows in the pyramid region are blue and squiggly.
+Notice that it always contains exactly one triple mesh at the top, using that $\dim\Hom_Q(P_n, I_n)=1$ and standard computations in Auslander-Reiten quivers \cite[\S3.3.4.1]{Schiffler:2014aa}.

+We begin with arrows which have source or target in the bottom row of the pyramid region.
+Since all of these arrows are part of a border sequence, the following lemma holds by assumption.

-\begin{lemma} All arrows in AR($Q$) with either source or target in the $\tau$-orbit of $P_n$ (i.e. in the bottom row of vertices of AR($Q$) as presented in Figure \ref{fig:typeDAR}) are positive. \end{lemma} \begin{proof} Let $a$ be an arrow in the $\tau$-orbit of $P_n$ as described in the statement of the lemma.
-Then, $a$ is an arrow of the form
+\begin{lemma} All arrows in the pyramid region of AR($Q$) with either source or target in the $\tau$-orbit of $P_n$ are positive. \end{lemma}